 As a federally regulated bank, altLINE is 100% transparent about their fees and term structures.
 Factoring rates start at just 0.50%.
 You’ll also benefit from a fast approval process without an application fee.

-Triumph Business Capital is a factoring company that’s preferred by trucking and freight companies—and it’s no surprise why.
+Triumph, formerly Triumph Business Capital, is a factoring company that’s preferred by construction and transportation companies—and it’s no surprise why.

-Freight companies love working with Triumph for invoice factoring because they understand the complexities of freight brokering, working capacity, and how cash flows throughout their businesses.
+Triumph understands the complexities of construction timelines, project funding, freight brokering, working capacity, and how cash flows throughout their businesses.

-Triumph’s great service for trucking and freight companies led to them being awarded the Preferred Provider status by the Transportation Intermediaries Association.
+Triumph’s great service led to them being awarded the Preferred Provider status by the Transportation Intermediaries Association.

 It doesn’t matter if you’re a solo operation or if you have a fleet of hundreds of trucks—they provide you with a straightforward and speedy process to get money in your hands as soon as possible.